 The next night was more of the same.
 Great food was followed by the presentation of our videos from Lucerne, before both teams headed out for a bit of a dance at a local nightclub, where we honed our pool and table football skills, which got some friendly competition going.
 We danced away into the early hours, even developing a much-heralded and absolutely official Re:signal dance routine.

 On our final morning, we ended our mountain retreat with a lovely tour of Engelberg, visiting the local cheese factory, in more beautiful weather – leading to the inevitable team photo.

 What did the team think of it?

 Claudia: “Crossing the cliff bridge with Matt was one of the most amazing experiences I’ve ever had!
-Amazing views, goosebumps for the height and a bit of fear!
+Incredible views, goosebumps for the height and a bit of fear!
 We felt quite brave at that moment!”

 Anna-Lena: “My best moment of the trip was to walk over the cliff bridge together with Jacob and the girls screaming our lungs out – and afterwards the glorious feeling of being on firm ground again.”

 Matt T: “Skiing is something I would never have thought to try – but it was a thrilling challenge to give it a go, as well as an opportunity for some extreme slapstick comedy.”

 Rob: “It was a pleasure to meet up with our Zurich colleagues and get to know them a little better.”

 It was a great trip and there were more photos than we could shake a ski pole at.
 So, if you want to see more, do check out our Facebook page, Instagram or search #wintersummit.